gambit0070/Data-Warehouse/Report/Report.md

 #### Designing dimention tables

-To design location dimension table we should add lag_code to our data in fatalities table.
-We merge df and population table.
-After that we found out that some LGA names are different in fatalities table and population table (for example, Armidale and Armidale Regional).
-For these values we serch for matching in first word and change the LGA name in fact table, so they can match population table and will not lead to NaN values.
+To design the location dimension table, we needed to add  lga_code` to the data in the fatalities table.
+We merged the fatalities dataframe with the population table.
+After that, we discovered that some LGA names differed between the fatalities table and the population table (for example, *Armidale* vs. *Armidale Regional*).
+For these mismatches, we searched for matches based on the first word and updated the LGA names in the fact table so they would match the population table and avoid resulting in NaN values.

 ```
 df = df.merge(population_long[['lga_name', 'lga_code']].drop_duplicates(), on='lga_name', how='left')